lucasmoncada08/wizard-simulation/features/oneTrickDemoEnhancements.md

 2. Show extra details during the bidding / playing
     // - What their cards are along with the bid/play
+    // - How many people to play still
     - How many tricks have been chosen (implement later with the rounds)
     - Difference of tricks vs equilibrium
     - How many people still to bid